 If your pineapple isn’t colouring, sprinkle a bit of sugar in the pan first and then place the pineapple on top.
 Not too much though, as this dessert is already rather sweet.

-Another way to char it, is hold it right over the flames for a few seconds.
+Another way to char it is to hold it right over the flames for a few seconds.
 Use long tongs to make sure you don’t burn yourself.

 You can be as creative as you wish with your plating.
 I arrange two roasted pineapple wedges on each plate, add a dollop of crème fraiche (attempting to quenelle it) and drizzle with the remaining spiced caramel.
 You an also decorate with a sprig of mint or basil to add another colour to your presentation, if you’re looking to impress.

-Do you have half a pineapple left to use or maybe just fancy a more traditional dessert?
+Do you have half a pineapple left to use?
 Why not try: